-Digital Etiquette survey uncovers how enterprises and men are being given access to AI opportunities such as tools and training, while others are left behind.
+Digital Etiquette survey uncovers how enterprises and men are being given access to AI opportunities such as tools and training, while others are left behind

-TORONTO, CANADA, July 16, 2025 /EINPresswire.com/ -- The Adaptavist Group, a collection of diverse technology companies making businesses work better, today launches its annual Digital Etiquette report Unlocking the Al Gates, which uncovers how workplace implementation of Al is deepening inequalities on a global scale.
+NEW YORK, NY, UNITED STATES, July 16, 2025 /EINPresswire.com/ -- The Adaptavist Group, a collection of diverse technology companies making businesses work better, today launches its annual Digital Etiquette report Unlocking the Al Gates, which uncovers how workplace implementation of AI is deepening inequalities on a global scale.

-Based on a survey of 1,000 Canadian knowledge workers, the study reveals that 43% now use Al tools daily, reporting usage of 11 times or more per week.
-Al usage is paying dividends for frequent users, with more than a third (35%) reporting time savings of more than 11 hours a week, opening the door to the possibility of a four-day working week for some.
+Based on a survey of 1,000 U.S. knowledge workers, the study reveals that nearly one-third (30%) now use AI tools 20 or more times per week.
+That same percentage says AI saves them more than 10 hours of work each week, opening the door to the possibility of a four-day work week for some.

 However, clear divides are emerging between large enterprises and small businesses.
-While just over half 51% of Canadian knowledge workers at large enterprises (5,000+ employees) use AI tools frequently, only 27% of those at small businesses (under 50 employees) do the same.
-Training also remains uneven: 29% of small business workers report receiving no AI training at all, compared to just 14% at large companies.
+While 34% of US knowledge workers at large enterprises (5,000+ employees) use AI tools very frequently, only 13% of those at small businesses (under 50 employees) do the same.
+Training also remains uneven: 35% of small business workers report receiving no AI training or tools provided at all, which is more than double the number at large companies (16%).

-ChatGPT by OpenAI tops the list of AI tools used (73% of knowledge workers), followed by Microsoft Copilot (53%), Gemini by Google (37%), DeepSeek (16%), and CapCut (15%).
-ChatGPT's freemium model makes it popular among both small businesses (76% usage) and large enterprises (67%); however, Microsoft Copilot is used far more frequently in large enterprises (64% vs 41%).
-This may be explained by the 79% of large enterprise knowledge workers who say they're using the AI tools provided by their organisation for professional use, vs just 43% of those at small businesses who say the same.
+ChatGPT by OpenAI tops the list of AI tools used (74% of knowledge workers), followed by Microsoft Copilot (56%), Gemini by Google (49%), DeepSeek (24%), Claude AI by Anthropic (21%), and CapCut (21%).
+ChatGPT's freemium model makes it popular with small businesses (69% usage), while Microsoft Copilot leads (65%) in enterprises (10,000+ employees), where ChatGPT is often restricted due to data privacy concerns.
+As a result, more than one in four (28%) knowledge workers at the largest enterprises say they have hidden their use of AI at work due to fear of repercussions.